MicrosoftDocs/EMDocs/microsoft-365-enterprise/m365ehub.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Share sites and content</h3>
-                                                    <p>Use SharePoint to power sharing and collaboration on your company's intranet&mdash;learn how to create a team site, sharing files and collaborating, creating lists, and staying in-the-know using the mobile app.</p>
+                                                    <p>Use SharePoint to power sharing and collaboration on your company's intranet&mdash;create a team site, share files and collaborating, create lists, and stay in-the-know using the mobile app.</p>
                                                 </div>
                                             </div>
                                         </div>